divishakh/ide/docs/prd.md

 ### 4.4 Enhanced Theme Switching
 - Refined dark mode with carefully balanced contrast and colors
-- Light mode option\n- Custom theme support\n- Smooth theme transitions
+- Light mode option\n- Custom theme support
+- Smooth theme transitions

 ### 4.5 Shareable Snippet Links
 - Generate unique URLs so users can easily share their code with others
 - **Two sharing modes**:
   + **Editable Link**: Recipients can edit the code, and changes are visible in the original code (real-time synchronization)
-  + **View-Only Link**: Recipients can only view the code without editing permissions\n- Clear UI options to select sharing mode when generating the link
+  + **View-Only Link**: Recipients can only view the code without editing permissions
+- Clear UI options to select sharing mode when generating the link

 ### 4.6 Real-Time Collaboration
 - Allow multiple users to edit the same file simultaneously